Skip to main content

 This document assumes that you setup your NCTL network using the standard settings in a directory called /casper/.

 • The node address for a node on your NCTL network.
 In this example, we are using the node at http://localhost:11101.
 On the Casper Mainnet or Testnet, nodes will use port 7777.
-This will appear in our example put-deploy as --node-address http://<HOST>:7777.
+This will appear in our example put-transaction as --node-address http://<HOST>:7777.

 note

-$(get_path_to_client) put-deploy \
+$(get_path_to_client) put-transaction session \

 --chain-name "casper-net-1" \